BedwarsRel/BedwarsRel/README.md

 * World reset + editable while plugin is activated
 * Colored Player Names
 * Game Status in MOTD (only BungeeCord)
+* Teamchat or message to all players with an starting @
 * Multilanguage (Server locale)
     * English
     * German